LihaoR/Entropy-Regularized-RL/README.md

 This is A3C with Proper Entropy Bounses( Also GAE).

 The gaussian kernel is from haarnoja.
+I will upload sql and sac soon.

 Run it by
 ```